Auckland Pride Festival

 The Auckland Pride Festival is an annual festival held in Auckland, New Zealand.
 It began in 2013 and is New Zealand's largest Pride Festival.
 The festival has also brings together a number of other queer and queer supporting festivals and events in Auckland.
-They include the Same But Different Festival, Auckland Council's Proud Centres, Ending HIV NZ Big Gay Out, F.I.N.E Festival, Heroic Gardens (until 2019), and Bear Week New Zealand (until 2019).
+They include the Same But Different Festival, Proud Centres run by Auckland Council, Ending HIV NZ Big Gay Out, F.I.N.E Festival, Heroic Gardens (until 2019), and Bear Week New Zealand (until 2019).
 Alongside the annual festival, Auckland Pride also hosts 'The Queer Agenda', a year-long programme of events that allow people to have a taste of pride outside of the festival dates.

 History

 The Auckland Pride Festival was started in 2013, by Julian Cook, the inaugural festival director.
 In 2013 the festival had over 40 events spread out over Auckland.

 In 2018 the festival had grown to over 80 events in the festival and 70 floats in the Parade.
 In that same year, Jacinda Ardern became the first New Zealand Prime Minister to walk in the Auckland Pride Parade.